SuRGeoNix/Flyleaf/README.md

 That's why the 2nd version of MediaRouter "Flyleaf" came for!
 To provide you smooth video & text rendering (Direct3D/2D & DirectWrite) on a customizable surface.
 It runs even during IDE's designer and you can see live the changes that you have performed.

 Flyleaf's properties all start with "FL" letters and allows you to configure both the UI Layout (Fonts, Positions, Sizing, Coloring etc.) & Player's Configuration (VSync, HW Acceleration, Threading etc.)

+To add the control to your application, download the latest release (unzip it), right click to your Toolbox -> Choose Items... & Browse to the Libs directory and choose Flyleaf.dll file.
+You should be able to see FlyleafPlayer now.

 <p align="center">Flyleaf runs also during Visual Studio Designer<img src="Readme2.png" /></p>